VamsiKrishnaPeravali07/Attendance_ManagementSystem/README.md

-## 📘 Attendance Management System (PHP & MySQL)
+## 📘 Attendance Management System (MySQL)

-A lightweight and efficient **Attendance Management System** developed using **PHP** and **MySQL**, designed to manage and track attendance records for students or employees.
+A lightweight and efficient **Attendance Management System** developed using **MySQL**, designed to manage and track attendance records for students or employees.
 Ideal for educational institutions and small organizations seeking a digital alternative to manual attendance tracking.

 ---